DaveSkender/Stock.Indicators/indicators/SuperTrend/README.md

 ﻿# SuperTrend

-[SuperTrend](https://www.barchart.com/education/technical-indicators/supertrend) attempts to determine the primary trend of Close price by using [Average True Range (ATR)](../Atr/README.md) band thresholds.
+[SuperTrend](https://www.barchart.com/education/technical-indicators/supertrend) attempts to determine the primary trend of Close prices by using [Average True Range (ATR)](../Atr/README.md) band thresholds.
 It can indicate a buy/sell signal or a trailing stop when the trend changes.

 ![image](chart.png)